FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

 Step 9: Interpolate the channel
 -------------------------------

-In this project, use two interpolator because there are rectangular, trapezoidal, and natural channels.
+In this project, use two interpolators because there are rectangular, trapezoidal, and natural channels.

 **Rectangular and Trapezoidal**